 Tenerife might bring to mind package holidays and beaches, but this Canary Island, located off the coast of West Africa, is so much more.
 Its lunar landscapes and volcanic peaks are otherworldly.
 Mount Teide is Spain’s highest peak and is set within the Teide National Park, where you can explore the peculiar landscape of craters and ancient lava flows, Spain’s most unique geological gems.

-Spain’s second city is an eternal favourite with visitors for its stunning Mediterranean location, iconic architecture and cosmopolitan atmosphere.
-Go gaga for Gaudí at the Sagrada Familia and Park Güell and check out some of the architect’s lesser-known works such as Casa Batlló.
+Spain’s second city is an eternal favourite with visitors due to its stunning Mediterranean location, iconic architecture and cosmopolitan atmosphere.
+Go gaga for Gaudí at the Sagrada Familia and Park Güell, and check out some of the architect’s lesser-known works such as Casa Batlló.
 Make the trip up to Mount Tibidabo for sparkling views across the city to the sea beyond; rollercoaster lovers should visit the Tibidabo Amusement Park, opened in 1905, while the mountain is also a great place to cycle or hike.

-This elegant city on the Basque Country coast is a must for foodies; the pintxo – a Basque version of tapas that usually includes delicious morsels balanced on crusty bread – is the city’s gastronomic calling card and the bars of the Old Town lay out their pintxos on the bar tops so you can see everything on offer.
+This elegant city on the Basque Country coast is a must for foodies; the pintxo – a Basque version of tapas that usually includes delicious morsels balanced on crusty bread – is the city’s gastronomic calling card, and the bars of the Old Town lay out their pintxos on the bar tops so you can see everything on offer.
 The city’s Concha Beach is a beautiful, shell-shaped cove popular with families, while the nearby Zurriola beach is great for surfing.

 Seville, the capital of Andalusia in southern Spain, is famous for its thriving flamenco culture.
 Take in a show in one of the city’s intimate little flamenco bars to fully appreciate this passionate, dramatic and melancholy art form.
 Explore Seville’s history with a trip to the Real Alcázar, a well-preserved example of Mudéjar architecture that has been added to by Spanish rulers over the years, and take in the city’s modern architecture at the Metropol Parasol, a huge wooden structure that brings much-needed shade in the summer.

 Cordoba was the most important city during the Moorish rule of Spain in the Middle Ages, and it was home to the stunning Grand Mosque of Cordoba.
-Today, the mosque is the city’s cathedral, but retains much of its Islamic design.
-Cordoba’s old town is a Unesco World Heritage Site and is home to the city’s Roman Bridge, charming cobbled streets and some fascinating pieces of architecture.
+Today, the mosque is the city’s cathedral, but it retains much of its Islamic design.
+Cordoba’s old town is a Unesco World Heritage site and is home to the city’s Roman Bridge, charming cobbled streets and some fascinating pieces of architecture.

 Spain’s capital is a great destination for a weekend break.
 Madrid’s golden triangle of art galleries holds some of Europe’s most famous works, from Picasso’s Guernica to Velázquez’s Las Meninas.
-The city is home to the Royal Palace, Europe’s biggest palace in terms of area, and round every corner you can discover new churches, shops and bars.
+The city is home to the Royal Palace, Europe’s biggest palace in terms of area, and around every corner you can discover new churches, shops and bars.
 The La Latina neighbourhood is home to some of the city’s most famous tapas bars and is a great place for a tapas crawl.

 Whether you like hiking, skiing or quaint mountain villages, the Spanish Pyrenees are the ideal destination for you.
-Timbered houses and hearty local food are on offer, while Spanish ski resorts are a great alternative to the busier and pricer resorts in the Alps.
+Timbered houses and hearty local food are on offer, while Spanish ski resorts are a great alternative to the busier and pricier resorts in the Alps.

 Ronda is a breathtaking mountaintop village near Malaga in southern Spain.
 It is most famous for the Puente Nuevo, a stone bridge that spans the El Tajo gorge, a dramatically steep drop that separates the new and old towns of Ronda.
-The town is also home to the oldest bullring in Spain, the Plaza de Toros de Ronda, where Ernest Hemingway watched many bullfights during his summer holidays here.
+The town is also home to the oldest bullring in Spain, the Plaza de Toros de Ronda, where Ernest Hemingway watched many bullfights during his summer holidays.

-Spanish wines are becoming more and more popular and none is more well known or loved than Rioja.
+Spanish wines are becoming more and more popular, and none is more well known or loved than Rioja.
 The region of the same name is home to hundreds of Spanish vineyards, many of which offer tours and wine tastings.
 Logroño, the capital of the region, is a great base and home to must-try tapas bars centred around Calle Laurel and its surrounding streets.